cocoJ-P/MosaicX/README.md

 ﻿**MosaicX: A Framework for Implicit-Model Partitioning and Data-Driven Dimensional Analysis**

-_MosaicX is an open framework that transforms complex physical models into piecewise interpretable structures.
+_MosaicX is an open framework that transforms complex physical models into patch atlas (piecewise interpretable structures).
 By combining Jacobian-based implicit-function evaluation, data-driven dimensional analysis, and graph-based knowledge aggregation, MosaicX enables scientists and engineers to:_

 - **Partition** nonlinear systems into locally valid charts via Jacobian analysis.
 - **Discover** unique and relevant dimensionless groups from multi-source data.